JHVIW/todolist/README.md

 - User passwords are hashed using the `password_hash` function in PHP.
 - Access to non-HTML files is restricted using `.htaccess`.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or additions.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or feedback, please contact [yourname@example.com](mailto:yourname@example.com).

 ---

 Thank you for using the To-Do List Application!
-We hope it helps you stay organized and productive.
+I hope it helps you stay organized and productive.